Web Hosting

 Cloud computing has emerged as one of the most important technologies of the 21st century, transforming how businesses operate and giving them access to resources and capabilities that have never before been available.

-Despite a lot of hype and marketing around cloud computing, there are many barriers to adopting cloud computing.
+Despite a lot of hype and marketing around cloud computing, there are many barriers to adopting it.
 Barriers are defined by the degree of resistance to adopting new technology.
-Technology is available and ready for use doesn’t mean it will be adopted.
+Just because technology is available and ready for use doesn’t mean it will be adopted.
 Barriers to adoption can be addressed through a range of options.

 Moving to Cloud from Onsite is Not Always Smooth